Karen Sparks' house

 This crime scene photograph of Sparks' room shows the aftermath of the attack.

-Numerous authors have stated that Bundy used a piece of metal that was taken from the bed frame.
-However, this is false.
-According to King County investigators, Bundy used a piece of metal rebar that he found in the garden of the property.
+Numerous authors have claimed that Bundy used a piece of metal that was taken from her bed frame.
+However, this is false, as King County investigators stated that Bundy used a piece of metal rebar that he found in the garden.

 U District